Patsy Cline's Greatest Hits: Background

-Chart performance & record sales
+Chart performance and record sales

-In 1967, the original album release peaked at #17 on the Billboard Top Country Albums chart.
-After the album was digitally remastered and reissued under the title, 12 Greatest Hits, the album charted again on the Top Country Albums chart at #27.
+In 1967, the original album release peaked at number 17 on the Billboard Top Country Albums chart.
+After the album was digitally remastered and reissued under the title, 12 Greatest Hits, the album charted again on the Top Country Albums chart at number 27.
 No singles were spawned from the album.

-In 1989, Patsy Cline's Greatest Hits was certified double-platinum (two million copies) by the RIAA, making Cline the first female ever in country music to have a double-platinum album.
+In 1989, Patsy Cline's Greatest Hits was certified double-Platinum (two million copies) by the RIAA, making Cline the first female in country music to achieve this level of sales.